The Bad Physics of Ad Astra

 There’s also the matter of what I might consider over-borrowing.
 When Pitt’s character reaches Mars, he must send a covert laser signal (whatevs) to the “Lima Project”, where daddy is apparently alone, and most likely still alive.
 The man who meets him is a Matthew McConaughey look-alike.
 McConaughey was, of course, in Christopher Nolan’s (much superior) recent sci-fi epic Interstellar.
 In Ad Astra, the moonbase is in Tycho crater, where the Tycho Magnetic Anomaly One, a.k.a.
 Monolith, is found in 2001: A Space Odyssey.
 In the ’70s British sci-fi series ‘Space: 1999’, Moonbase Alpha is located in the very same Tycho crater.
 When there is a flashback to Brad pulling the memory of the decades of research from his dad’s legacy, the shot is directly stolen from Bowman disabling Hal in 2001.

 There are several other stinkers as well, such as Pitt using an atomic explosion to help propel his craft back to Earth from Neptune.
 Yeah, except one of the rings of Neptune, consisting of triillions of chunks of ice and rock fragments, is directly in the way, and would destroy the craft before it had a chance to gain speed.

-Damn, I just cannot get away from how much this movies pissed me off, so to save my blood pressure, I’ll stop.
+Damn, I just cannot get away from how much this movie pissed me off, so to save my blood pressure, I’ll stop.